A Merrigong Theatre Company production

 Saturday 14 July at 2.15pm (Auslan Interpreted)

 Saturday 14 July at 7.30pm

-Please note this production contains adult themes and coarse language.
+Please note this production contains strong language and adult themes.
+Suitable for ages 13+

 Written by Alana Valentine

 Co-Composer / Co-Sound Designer Max Lambert and Roger Lock

 “Exquisitely touching… Detail upon detail is woven into a finely stitched masterpiece.” – Australian Stage

 “…a fascinating collage depicting Australian attitudes to grief, justice, celebrity, and to women who do not conform to expectations… Cronin’s pitch-perfect Lindy… is a warm, earthy, personable focal point in an evening that rises strongly in the final minutes to pay tribute to Chamberlain’s resilience and to the child she lost.” – Jason Blake, Sydney Morning Herald